Wairarapa Moana Wetlands

-The Wairarapa Moana Wetlands are a major wetland, located in the South Wairarapa District in the Wellington Region at the southern end of New Zealand's North Island.
+The Wairarapa Moana Wetlands are a group of lakes and wetlands, located in the South Wairarapa District in the Wellington Region at the southern end of New Zealand's North Island.
+The wetland area includes Lake Wairarapa and the Wairarapa Lake Shore Scenic Reserve, Lake Ōnoke and Ōnoke Spit, and wetland areas around the lakes.

 The wetland is the largest in the lower North Island, one of the largest in New Zealand, and was recognised as a wetland of international significance under the Ramsar Convention in August 2020.
-It covers 9000 ha, and includes Lake Wairarapa, which covers 7800 ha.
+It covers an area of 9000 ha, with the largest part being Lake Wairarapa at 7800 ha.

-The wetland is a administered by Wellington Regional Council, in conjunction with Kahungunu ki Wairarapa, the Department of Conservation, South Wairarapa District Council, and Rangitāne o Wairarapa.
+The wetland is administered by Wellington Regional Council, in conjunction with Kahungunu ki Wairarapa, the Department of Conservation, South Wairarapa District Council, and Rangitāne o Wairarapa.

 Geography

 The area has a range of wetlands, including sedgelands, open water and lagoons, lakeshore mudflats, saltmarsh and ephemeral wetlands.
 Raupō (bullrush) grows up to three metres tall.
 The main Lake Wairarapa is relatively shallow, with a depth of about 2.5 metres.

 In the lake and wetlands, there are populations of tuna kūwharuwharu (longfin eels), tuna hao (shortfin eels), toitoi (common bully), īnanga, kanae (yellow eyed mullet), kākahi (freshwater mussel), mohoao (black flounder), waikaka or hauhau (brown mudfish), kōuru (freshwater crayfish), panoko (torrentfish), giant kōkopu and redfin bully.

 The area is a habitat for a range of birds, including matuku (Australasian bittern), kuaka (bar-tailed godwit), pohowera (banded dotterel), taranui (caspian tern), weweia (New Zealand dabchick), pūwheto (spotless crake), kawau (black shag), tarāpuka (black-billed gull), kuriri (Pacific golden plover), pūtangitangi (paradise shelduck), kōtuku ngutupapa (royal spoonbill) and poaka (pied stilt).